joey-cybersec/Home-Lab-Projects-/README.md

 <img width="198" height="14" alt="image" src="https://github.com/user-attachments/assets/8d3b5f56-97a6-429f-adaa-12093e75189e" />

-Absolutely, Joey — here is your full write‑up **cleanly formatted in GitHub‑ready Markdown**, with headings, code blocks, and a professional structure that fits perfectly into your Lab 3 documentation.
+Absolutely Joey — here is a **clean, GitHub‑ready rewrite** of your Lab 3 section that clearly explains:

-You can paste this directly into your README.md.
+- What Lab 3 is actually about
+- That **before starting Lab 3**, you had to install and configure all required machines (Windows client, pfSense, Ubuntu Wazuh Server)
+- That you encountered system‑level issues on the Ubuntu server
+- And that you fixed them before beginning the actual lab tasks

+This version fits perfectly into your README and matches the real structure of your course.

 ---

-# ##  Lab 3 Issue— Preparing the Wazuh SIEM Server
+# ## 🔧 Lab 3 — Preparing the Wazuh SIEM Server
-### **Fixing Sudo, Root Access & System Recovery Issues**
+### **Fixing Sudo, Root Access & System Recovery Issues Before Starting the Lab**

-##  **Overview**
+## 📌 **Overview**
-Lab 3 focuses on preparing the Ubuntu server that will host the Wazuh SIEM platform.
-Before installing Wazuh, the server must support administrative operations such as installing packages, modifying system files, and managing services.

-During setup, the Ubuntu VM was missing the `sudo` package and the root account had no password configured.
-This caused privilege escalation failures (`sudo` and `su -` both failed), blocking the Wazuh installation.
+Before beginning the official tasks in **Lab 3**, I first needed to install and configure all required virtual machines for the SIEM environment:

+- **pfSense Firewall**
+- **Windows Client Machine**
+- **Ubuntu Wazuh Server (SIEM Server)**

+These machines form the core of the lab environment.
+However, during the setup of the **Ubuntu Wazuh Server**, I encountered several system‑level issues that prevented me from starting Lab 3 properly.

-This section documents how ive address the issue and diagnosed and resolved using Ubuntu’s Recovery Mode.
+This section documents the troubleshooting and repair process I completed **before** beginning the actual lab instructions.

 ---

 ##  **Problem Summary**
-When attempting to run the Wazuh installer, the following issues were discovered:
+When preparing the Ubuntu server for Wazuh installation, the following issues were discovered:

 - `sudo` was not installed
 - `su -` failed with **Authentication failure**
 - The root account had **no password**
 - The user account (`joey`) was **not in the sudo group**
-- The system could not install or modify anything
+- The system could not install or modify packages
-- Wazuh installer could not run
+- The Wazuh installer could not run

-These issues made it impossible to continue with the SIEM deployment.
+These issues made it impossible to begin Lab 3’s SIEM configuration steps.

 ---